Avalon in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 In 1775 this site, Dorsey Forge, supplied guns during the American Revolution.
 In 1822 the Ellicott Brothers acquired the forge and expanded its operations until 1868 when it was abandoned after a flood.
 The State of Maryland purchased this property in 1954 and it became part of Patapsco State Park.

 Location.
 39° 13.645′ N, 76° 43.199′ W. Marker is in Avalon, Maryland, in Baltimore County.
 Marker can be reached from the intersection of Washington Boulevard (U.S. 1) and South Street.
-Touch for map.
-Marker is within the Patapsco Valley State Park - Avalon area, on the northern side of the Patapsco River.
-Marker is a few yards beyond the Avalon Visitor Center building which is just under 1 mile from the park gate building.
-Entrance to PVSP is about 300 feet north of the US 1 - South Street intersection.
+Marker is within the Patapsco Valley State Park - Avalon area, on the northern side of the Patapsco Touch for map.
 Marker is in this post office area: Halethorpe MD 21227, United States of America.
+Touch for directions.